Updated June 2021

 - Medical reasons that make wearing a mask or covering impracticable.

 - When entering banks and other financial institutions (for security reasons), but a face mask or covering must be worn prior to and after entering the bank or financial institution.

 Do workers need to wear a face mask at work?

-Wearing face masks at work is not mandatory at this stage; however, this requirement may also be required at various workplaces and/or for various industries. it is recommended to remain updated on the government rules and restrictions.
+Wearing face masks at work is mandatory in a COVID outbreak; however, this requirement may also be required at various workplaces and/or for various industries. it is recommended to remain updated on the government rules and restrictions.

 What are the different types of face masks and which one should I use?

 The term ‘face mask’ includes cloth masks and single-use face masks (commonly called surgical masks).
 Both masks are suitable for use to prevent the spread of coronavirus (COVID-19).

 Cloth masks are any nose and mouth covering made of washable fabric.
 We recommend a cloth mask made of three layers of a mix of breathable fabrics to ensure adequate protection.
 It does not need to be surgical quality to be effective.

 Surgical masks are made with a non-woven meltblown polypropylene layer and available in various levels of protection.
 These are single use masks only so can’t be washed and used again.